Mary Clark grew up in Baltimore City, and after retiring from her corporate day-job, returned to live there and work exclusively on writing novels.

 Her novels are lyrically voiced, big stories, suspenseful, and political, with love affairs at their core.
 The long form allows for scope to include the social culture surrounding characters, widening the frame, and inviting readers to struggle with the messiness of life.

 The New England Review recently posted an interview on Mary’s 25 year gap in publishing her work.
-Those years were not a “life got in the way” kind of situation.
-They were more a “life got in the writing” situation.
+Those underground years were not because “life got in the way,” but rather because “life got in the writing.”
 You can read the interview here.